xFrah/ACSAI-obsidian/Probability/Probability distribution.md

-For every possible value we get the corresponding distribution.
+A probability distribution is a function that <font color="#b2a2c7">describes the likelihood or probability of different possible outcomes</font> in a random event or experiment.
-The sum of the probability should give 1.
+<font color="#b2a2c7">It maps each possible outcome to its probability</font>, such that the sum of the probabilities of all possible outcomes is equal to 1.

 ```ad-example
 title: Toss 2 coins: